 Completing the Form

-After you receive the form, describe the complaint in detail on the form.
+Describe the complaint in detail.
 The Board will need your signature on the complaint form and on the patient record release form, which allows the Board to obtain your patient records from the optometrist.
 Mail the completed form to the address on the form.

 - name, address, and phone number of person making complaint;